CubeUI/website/README.md

 - Modify `styles.css` for custom styling

 ### Replace Logo
-- Replace `logo.svg` with your own logo
+- Replace `icons/cubekit_logo.png` with your own logo
-- Update the favicon by replacing `favicon.ico`
+- The same file is used as favicon for consistency

 ### Update Kit.com Form
 - Replace the form code in `index.html` with your own Kit.com form